krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 The following options are available:

 **-randkey**
-    Sets the key of the principal to a random value
+    Sets the key of the principal to a random value.

 **-pw** *password*
     Set the password to the specified string.
 Using this option in a